awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ## Spot Instance interruption notices<a name="spot-instance-termination-notices"></a>

-The best way to protect against Spot Instance interruption is to architect your application to be fault\-tolerant\.
-In addition, you can take advantage of *Spot Instance interruption notices*, which provide a two\-minute warning before Amazon EC2 must stop or terminate your Spot Instance\.
-We recommend that you check for these warnings every 5 seconds\.
+The best way for you to gracefully handle Spot Instance interruptions is to architect your application to be fault\-tolerant\.
+To accomplish this, you can take advantage of *Spot Instance interruption notices*\.
+A Spot Instance interruption notice is a warning that is issued two minutes before Amazon EC2 stops or terminates your Spot Instance\.

-This warning is made available as a CloudWatch event and as an item in the [instance metadata](ec2-instance-metadata.md) on the Spot Instance\.

 If you specify hibernation as the interruption behavior, you receive an interruption notice, but you do not receive a two\-minute warning because the hibernation process begins immediately\.

+We recommend that you check for these interruption notices every 5 seconds\.

+The interruption notice is made available as a CloudWatch event and as an item in the [instance metadata](ec2-instance-metadata.md) on the Spot Instance\.

 ### EC2 Spot Instance interruption notice<a name="ec2-spot-instance-interruption-warning-event"></a>

-When Amazon EC2 is going to interrupt your Spot Instance, it emits an event two minutes prior to the actual interruption\.
+When Amazon EC2 is going to interrupt your Spot Instance, it emits an event two minutes prior to the actual interruption \(except for hibernation, which gets the interruption notice, but not two minutes in advance, because hibernation begins immediately\)\.
 This event can be detected by Amazon CloudWatch Events\.
-For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.
+For more information about CloudWatch events, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.
+For a detailed example that walks you through how to create and use event rules, see [Taking Advantage of Amazon EC2 Spot Instance Interruption Notices](http://aws.amazon.com/blogs/compute/taking-advantage-of-amazon-ec2-spot-instance-interruption-notices/)\.

 The following is an example of the event for Spot Instance interruption\.
 The possible values for `instance-action` are `hibernate`, `stop`, and `terminate`\.